cristovaofabio/cristovaofabio/README.md

 # 👋 Hi, I’m Cristóvão Fábio
 - 👀 I’m interested in computer programming;
-- 🌱 I'm like to read about programming, innovations and technology;
+- 🌱 I'm like to read about programming, innovations and business;
-- 💞️ I’m looking to collaborate on mobile devices projects;
 - 📫 How to reach me: cristovaofabio3@gmail.com

 <!---